exposedlan/linux-server-maintenace-guide/content/securing-cloudflare.md

 # Exclude requests not from your country
 ---

+> ⚠️ This is **security by obscurity**.
+Hardening your Cloudflare configuration **does not mean** you're fully protected.
+Please secure your services properly and always setup a login page within your services or using an authentication portal like [Authelia](https://www.authelia.com/), [Authentik](https://goauthentik.io/) or [Keycloak](https://www.keycloak.org/).

 First of all, if you're using your domain just to expose some apps to the internet, like ***Jellyfin*** or ***Immich*** for your friends or family, it is likely that the only legitimate requests made to your domain comes only comes from the country you live in.
 Requests from other countries are probably unwanted, unless you're using a VPN.

 To filter these out, go to your [Cloudflare dashboard](https://dash.cloudflare.com) and select your **domain**.
 In the sidebar, select **Security** > **WAF** and **Create rule**<br>